 This, in essence is what you want to have happen.
 Look at “Pump and Pose” products as the jack and your muscle as the car.
 I know it sounds simple, but how many people have you seen that look like they have a half-gallon of oil sitting on top of their biceps.
 To me this is a stupid as trying to lift a car up with the jack on top of the car.

-AE: Many bodybuilders are under the belief that localized injections of steroids will produce the same affect as a site enhancement oil.
+AE: Many in bodybuilding are under the belief that localized injections of steroids will produce the same affect as a site enhancement oil.
 What are your feelings on this?

 Trevor: This is absolutely true.
 Obviously only with oil based products though.
 I mean, it isn’t going to be bad to site inject say winstrol, in fact there is some indication as it might actually have localized effects on muscle growth along with systemic effects.
 But not getting the tissue spreading and lifting effect that you will get with the oils.